HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Where <hash> is an md5 hash of the group id ("g-<uuid>").
 Where <uuid> is a standard 36 character UUID.

-Since storage systems such as AWS S3 use a hash of the first few characters of the object key to determine the storage node used to store the object, these characters should be randomly distributed to ensure thoughput to the storage system is not limited.
+Since storage systems such as AWS S3 use a hash of the first few characters of the object key to determine the storage node used to store the object, these characters should be randomly distributed to ensure throughput to the storage system is not limited.
 UUIDs in general don't have good distribution (i.e. it's very common for the first characters to be repeated), so the object key for a specific UUID is formed by prefixing a five character md5 hash to the object id.

 For example, if the object id is::